helgejo/practicum/README.md

   * P04: Using various classification algorithms in scikit-learn
   * P05: Implementing various clustering algorithms from scratch
   * P06: Using various clustering algorithms in scikit-learn; text preprocessing
+  * P07: Indexing and searching a small document collection